 - FUNERAL EXPENSES (IN THE VENT OF A LOVED ONE’S DEATH)

 - BROADLY SPEAKING, A PLAINTIFF COULD BE ENTITLED TO COMPENSATION FOR ANY PAST AND FUTURE COSTS ASSOCIATED WITH THEIR CANCER DIAGNOSIS

-Women who have used hair relaxer or straightener products for long periods and subsequently been diagnosed with uterine, ovarian or breast cancer may qualify for compensation.
+Women who have used hair relaxer or straightener products for long periods and subsequently been diagnosed with uterine, ovarian or endometrial cancer may qualify for compensation.

 To see if your case qualifies for the hair relaxer lawsuit, contact Fob James Law firm today.

 What Are the Attorney Fees to Hire A Hair Relaxer Cancer Attorney in Alabama?

 Fob James Law Firm operates on the contingency-fee-basis.
 This means we only get paid a percentage of the recovery if we successfully resolve your case.
 Our fees come out of a favorable settlement or jury award, not out of your pocket.
 Importantly, if we do not obtain a recovery then you owe us nothing.

 Many clients have told us that other firms are charging 40% to 45% contingency fees in the hair relaxer lawsuit.

 Fob James Law Firm charges hair relaxer lawsuit clients a 35% contingency fee.
 Accordingly, our fee is 35% of the total amount recovered in your case.